KameshBhardwaj/SQL_MUSIC_STORE_ANALYSIS_PROJECT/README.md

 - **Top Genres**: Rock and Alternative & Punk emerged as the top genres, driving significant revenue.
 - **Best-Selling Artists**: Artists like AC/DC and Aerosmith consistently topped sales charts.
-- **Customer Demographics**: Majority of the customers are in the 20-30 age group, with a strong preference for digital purchases.
+- **Most Invoices**: The top three countries with the most invoices are the USA, Canada, and Brazil.
 - **Revenue Boost**: Sales promotions during the holiday season resulted in a 15% increase in revenue.

 ## 📂 Files